Pseudo-R-squared: 2 by Tjur

+This quantity is not an $R^2$ per se, however Tjur shows how it is related to usual $R^2$ metrics.

 Interpretation

 A word of caution is in order when interpreting pseudo-R2 statistics.
 The reason these indices of fit are referred to as pseudo R2 is that they do not represent the proportionate reduction in error as the R2 in linear regression does.
 Linear regression assumes homoscedasticity, that the error variance is the same for all values of the criterion.
 Logistic regression will always be heteroscedastic – the error variances differ for each value of the predicted score.
 For each value of the predicted score there would be a different value of the proportionate reduction in error.
 Therefore, it is inappropriate to think of R2 as a proportionate reduction in error in a universal sense in logistic regression.